 2. Use plain noodles in the bun.

-Unlike the regular yakisoba that contains cabbage and carrots, yakisoba in the yakisoba pan does not include anything but the noodle itself.
+Unlike the regular yakisoba that contains cabbage and carrots, yakisoba in the yakisoba pan typically does not include anything but the noodle itself.
 As yakisoba pan is made ahead of time for lunch, vegetables are avoided to keep moisture out of the bread that could potentially become soggy.
-No body wants a soggy bread.
+Nobody wants soggy bread.

-Being a mom, I avoid over seasoning our food that my children eat.
+Being a mom, I try to go easy with the seasonings when flavoring the food.
 I believe that children shouldn’t get used to overly salty and sweet food from a young age.
 It’s important to cultivate a healthy eating habit and for them to know what the actual ingredient tastes like.

-Having said that, I’d like to consider Yakisoba Pan to be my exception.
+Having said that, I make an exception when comes to Yakisoba Pan.
 The flavor can be boring and bland when the noodles don’t get much sauce in the hot dog buns.
-As there is no other seasonings that go into the hot dog buns, I highly recommend adding a good amount of sauce for the noodles.
+As there are no other seasonings that go into the hot dog buns, I recommend adding a good amount of sauce for the noodles.